kilofox/kohana/system/guide/kohana/requests.md

     Request::initial();

 You should only use this method if you are absolutely sure you want the initial request.
-Otherwise you should use the `Request::current()` method.
+Otherwise, you should use the `Request::current()` method.

 #### Sub-requests